 The City participated in the Household Hazardous Waste Collection Program with the Idaho Department of Environmental Quality (IDEQ), Bonneville County and the City of Ammon.
 This program informed residents what household hazardous waste is and established a disposal guide for a variety of hazardous wastes.
 The program also discussed why proper disposal is necessary and what individuals could do to create less hazardous waste.
-A household hazardous waste collection day was held on May 8, 2008.
-On this date residents could bring specifics wastes to sites identified for collection and proper disposal.
-A copy of the notice is contained within the appendices.
+Household hazardous waste collection days are established for the 2nd Saturday of each month beginning in May and ending in September.
+On these dates residents could bring specifics wastes to sites identified for collection and proper disposal.